Department and Program Descriptions

 GEOSCIENCES

-In 2022-2023 we have four 100-level courses, all of which are open to first years and assume no previous geoscience background.
-You should choose whichever one appeals to you, depending on whether you are more excited by how earthquakes and volcanos shape our planet (102), the many facets of our oceans (104), or how climate change is altering landscapes and the natural processes that support them (103).
+In 2024-2025 we have three 100-level courses, all of which are open to first years and assume no previous geoscience background.
+You can choose whichever one appeals to you, depending on whether you are more excited by how earthquakes and volcanoes shape our planet (102), the many facets of our oceans (104), or how earth and life have evolved and changed over time (101).
 Any 100-level course serves as a gateway to the major.
 All our professors work closely with students, and together we form a close-knit group taking joy in figuring out how the world works.
-Our students have opportunities that undergraduates seldom have, to do research in exciting places (recent locations include Ireland, the Caribbean, Colorado, the Yukon, Montana, and Madagascar).
+Our students have opportunities to do research in exciting places (recent locations include Ireland, the Caribbean, Colorado, the Yukon, and Alaska).
 Students who enjoy lab work have analyzed samples from deep sea cores and have measured ancient organisms extracted from rock samples.
 Many present their work at national meetings, and meet today’s leading earth scientists.
 Come and join us!
-Take any of our 100-level classes.

 Major